SublimeText/LaTeXTools/README.markdown

 <br>

-On **Linux**, support is still a bit preliminary but it is coming along.
+**Linux** support is coming along nicely.
 You need to install TeXlive; if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 In particular, it will *not* bring in `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 If on the other hand you choose to install the TeXlive distro from TUG, `latexmk` comes with it, so you don't need to do anything else.

 Only the Evince PDF viewer is supported; it's installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop, and you don't need to configure anything.
 Backward and forward search Work For Me (TM).
 Hopefully they will work for you, too, but let me know if this is not the case.